-Radix allows us to build accessible and customisable components for our design system, without forcing us into a pre-defined style.
+Radix Primitives allow us to build accessible and customisable components for our design system, without forcing us into a pre-defined style.
 This saves us a lot of time reinventing the wheel.

-Describe the type of project you are using Radix on?
+Describe the type of project you are using Radix Primitives on?

 At the University of Amsterdam we’re completely rebuilding the student information portal.
 Because we can ignore all legacy code, we’re setting up a design system from scratch.
 This design system is still in its infancy but will be used across multiple student platforms.
 Our current team is relatively small, with only 2 front-end and 1 back-end developer.

-In what ways has Radix helped you and your company?
+In what ways have Radix Primitives helped you and your company?

 What are your thoughts on Radix developer experience?